AmirAfsharrad/AmirAfsharrad.github.io/index.md

 ## Selected Notes and Reports
+The documents provided below are selected samples of my reports, notes, and designed problems.
+If you look for any specific document, please send me an email.
 * Communication Systems Course

   I have designed multiple homeworks and quizzes for the Communication Systems course as a teaching assistant.
 You can find some of these documents below.